 Children who need more structure and school readiness will have a more structured program, while the younger children can participate at their level of understanding.

 Early Learning Philosophy:

-When I went back to school in 1996 I was surprised to discovered the “new way” of doing things, based on what is called “Best Practices for Early Learning”, ACTUALLY WORK, and work well!
-It took practice to master them, because I had to stop falling back into old habits of discipline.
+When I went back to school in 1996 I was surprised to discovered the “new way” of doing things, based on what is called “Best Practices for Early Learning”, ACTUALLY WORK, and works well!
+It took practice to master the concepts, because I had to stop falling back into old habits of discipline.
 I was always a believer in spanking, but I’ve found there really is a better way of handling things, and it works.
 I wish I knew then, when I was raising my kids, what I know now.

 After all, there are no do-overs, no rewind buttons.
 You get one chance at it, and none of us wants to mess it up.

 Recently, while watching a program, (Granite Flats -I love that show.
 There is this sort of crazy Aunt who has some very profound things to say from time to time.)
 Anyway, she said this, “Life does not come with an eraser.
 If you want things to change, turn the page and write something new.”
 I love that!!

 Well that Aunt is not crazy, because the true definition of crazy is doing the same thing over and over and expecting a different result.
 She stopped doing the same thing and made changes in her life.
 That takes courage and determination.